The Best Term Life Insurance Companies

 A "guaranteed renewable" policy is very important because without it, reduced health could render you uninsurable.
 Nobody wants to pay a higher premium, but if you still need life insurance, expensive coverage is preferable to no coverage at all.

 We also required the option to convert a term policy into a permanent one — again, without a medical exam.
 A conversion option adds flexibility to your policy.
 You may, for instance, have a special needs child who requires care into adulthood.
 Or perhaps you come into some money later in life and have more complex estate planning needs.
 Scenarios like these may call for a permanent life insurance policy that never expires and provides a channel for passing an inheritance on to your family.
-In such cases, converting can be a smart choice.
-And as with renewability, the best term life policies will allow you to convert without an exam, thus ensuring that your coverage continues at a fair price.

 We cut any insurance providers from the running that do not offer both of these options.
-While you may not end up needing to renew or convert your policy, it’s important to have those safeguards in place — life is unpredictable, and your life insurance should accommodate.
+While you may end up not needing to renew or convert your policy, it’s important to have those safeguards in place — life is unpredictable, and your life insurance should accommodate.

 After narrowing down our list based on availability, financial strength, and term flexibility, we were left with five serious contenders for the best term life insurance company.